Martin-L\"of Complexes: Introduction

-The 0-dimensional case is relatively straightforward --- we shall prove here that the monad on globular sets is idempotent and is in fact isomorphic to the connected components functor, so that its category of algebras (the 0-dimensional ML-complexes) is simply the category of sets.
+The 0-dimensional case is relatively straightforward --- we shall prove here that the monad on globular sets is idempotent and is in fact isomorphic to the connected components functor, so that its category of algebras (the 0-dimensional ML-complexes) is equivalent to the category of sets.

 Matters become more interesting in dimension 1.
 Towards an analysis of 1-dimensional ML-complexes we first observe, using the Hofmann-Streicher groupoid semantics, that every ML-complex has an underlying groupoid, and that there is a canonical comparison functor between the underlying groupoid of a free ML-complex and the free groupoid on the same globular set.
 This functor is not an isomorphism of groupoids, because the free ML-complex is, intuitively speaking, much larger due to all the doppelg\"angers produced by the theory.
 The main technical difficulty then is to prove that there is still an equivalence of groupoids between the two.
-To this end, we employ a Tait-style computability predicate argument \cite{Tait:IIFFTI}, which allows us to prove that every term of the theory represents, up to propositional equality, an object or morphism of the free groupoid.
+This result follows from a proof-theoretic analysis of the theories in question, which will be borrowed from~\cite{Hofstra:CRMTT}.
+One of the main results in loc. cit. allows us to conclude that every term of the theory represents, up to propositional equality, an object or morphism of the free groupoid.
 This essentially shows that even though the theory forces the existence of many more objects and arrows than needed to form the free groupoid, it does not force anything which is undesirable from a homotopical point of view.
-The proof also relies on a careful analysis of elimination terms for identity types, and in particular exploits the idea of identity types acting on contexts.

 Once this key result is in place, we turn to an analysis of the category of 1-dimensional ML-complexes as a whole.
 To start, we set up an adjunction between this category and the category of groupoids.
 This adjunction is not an equivalence: a ML-complex structure on a globular set carries essentially more information than a groupoid structure.
 We can, however, make use of the adjunction by transferring along it the standard Quillen model structure on the category of groupoids \cite{Joyal:SSCS}, turning the category of 1-dimensional ML-complexes into a cofibrantly generated model category.
-Doing so requires a detailed analysis of colimits in the category of ML-complexes, and to this end we adopt a more model-theoretic perspective, viewing ML-complexes as ``classifying complexes" for their own internal language.
-This allows us to regard instead the category of theories and compute colimits there, which is technically easier.

 Finally, we prove that the adjunction between groupoids and 1-dimensional ML-complexes is in fact a Quillen equivalence.
 Because the categories of groupoids and that of homotopy 1-types are Quillen equivalent, this makes precise in which sense the 1-truncated version of the type theory models homotopy 1-types.
 It also explains why the groupoid semantics is adequate from a homotopical point of view, but is still incomplete because it lacks the possibility (which is present in ML-complexes) of handling different interpretations for doppelg\"anger terms.